jonas-nothnagel/NLP-Project-Documents/README.md

 Working Repo for building a set of models to automate the classification of project log-frames to a comprehensive taxonomy.

 ## Classification Experiments
-Classify documents/text to over 300 categories of the newly introduced taxonomy:
+Classify documents/text to over 300 categories of the newly introduced taxonomy and obtain detailed "black-box-algorithm" explanation of your prediction.

 [![Classification](https://github.com/SDG-AI-Lab/NCE_Document_Classification/blob/master/img/classification.JPG)](#features)